(photo by WRAL.com)

-Lest you think I am being too abstract in my commentary, I give you this concrete example, courtesy of Life Site News.
+Lest you think I am being too abstract in my commentary, I give you this concrete example

 Raleigh N.C.] reads: "Merry Christmas, Jesus is the Reason for the Season."
 It is a holiday message that Amanda Alpert thinks comes on a little too strongly.

 "It offends me because it specifically talks about Jesus, Merry Christmas.
 It doesn't give credit to anyone else," Alpert said.